 Analyzing Freeport-McMoRan's Unusual Options Activity

-Freeport-McMoRan (NYSE:FCX) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $36.19 following the option alert.
+On Friday, shares of Freeport-McMoRan (NYSE:FCX) saw unusual options activity.
+After the option alert, the stock price moved up to $36.52.

 - Option Type: TRADE